vanillaiice/veranocli/README.md

 CLI tool to manage activities in a project.
-This package uses under the hood the [verano](https://github.com/vanillaiice/verano) package to do database transaction, parse files, and sort activities.
+This package uses under the hood the [verano](https://github.com/vanillaiice/verano) package to do database transactions, parse files, and sort activities.

 # Installation